 Sometimes when talking about your ABM strategy, you’ll hear the phrase ‘Flip the Funnel.’
 In this graphic, you can see the way the approach to marketing changes from traditional marketing to ABM.
 Account based marketing is a great way to focus efforts, personalize messaging, and convert accounts to deals faster.
 However, it is meant to supplement inbound methods.
 In an ideal world, a company will continue using inbound in its marketing strategy to attract leads, but leverage ABM to target its top targets.

 ABM is highly personalized.
 Since you are targeting specific accounts that are a firmographic fit, treat each key account as its own market.
 In an ABM program, this marketing outreach is supplemented by personalized, one-to-one sales outreach to the same list of target accounts.
 Marketers can use marketing technology to serve personalized messaging, like Marketo, Hubspot, or Pardot, to target decision-makers at these accounts on the channels they are actively using.
+This is why building a martech stack is so crucial to the success of your marketing strategy.

 Instead of casting a wide net with their lead-generation efforts, marketers executing an ABM program work closely with sales to identify key prospects and then tailor customized programs and messages to the buying team within target accounts.
 ABM is used to build better, stronger relationships with target accounts.